 The feature importance and permutation importance of all the drivers of the Random Forest regression model can be found in Figure 5.
-According to both importance measures, the most important feature Fashion.
+According to both importance measures, among the three antecedents of convergence, the most important feature Fashion, followed by CommonTrend.
 The is consistent with the picture provided by ALEs and establishes Fashion as the most important driver of convergence.
+Of the various controls used, the industry effect is clearly dominant.